Jon L. Pryor, MD, MBA, Chief Executive Officer

 Dr. Pryor joined Hennepin County Medical Center as CEO in April, 2013.
 Before joining HCMC, he was CEO of the Medical College of Physicians, the Medical College of Wisconsin's clinical practice group of physicians, advanced practice providers and other staff.
 A urologic surgeon by training, Dr. Pryor was Chair of the Department of Urologic Surgery at the University of Minnesota from 2001-2006.
 He has an MBA from the Kellogg School of Management at Northwestern University and was awarded a Bush Medical Fellowship in 2005.
 His education and training include a medical degree from the University of Minnesota School of Medicine, an American Foundation of Urologic Disease Fellowship at the University of Minnesota, an MS in surgery from the University of Virginia, a BA in Physics from Carleton College, and two years of residency in the Hennepin County Medical Center Surgery Residency program.
 He has been widely published in peer reviewed journals in the area of men's health and urologic disorders.

-Suzanne M. Begin, MBA, MA, CFRE, GPC, CFLE, Vice President of Philanthropy & President of Hennepin Health Foundation
+Ford W. Bell, DVM, Vice President of Philanthropy & President, Hennepin Health Foundation

 Walter Chesley, JD, Vice President of Human Resources